 Complimentary morning and evening yoga sessions are offered as well, and you can relax in a good-size hydrotherapy pool.
 The gym has both cardiovascular equipment and free weights.
 Underwater is where you'll find most of the action, and guided snorkeling and fish-feeding are complimentary.

-There is a professional PADI dive centre at the resort.
+There is a professional PADI dive center at the resort.

 Diving in the Maldives ranks with the best in the world.
 At Cocoa Island, they are dedicated to preserving the reefs, as well as ensuring your safety.

-Should you have any queries, the experienced staff at the resort’s dive centre will be happy to help.
+Should you have any queries, the experienced staff at the resort’s dive center will be happy to help.
 They can also provide detailed advice on particular sites.